outSH/cactus/examples/cactus-example-discounted-asset-trade/README.md

    ```

 #### Possible improvements

 - Ethereum events are duplicated, causing trade to proceed even if previous step was not successfull.
   - Handle this case properly - ignore duplciated events, move forward only if current step was completed.
-   - Investigate and fix duplicated events in Verifier / Ethereum connector (or use openapi ethereum connector).